 What makes Plantlife even more respectable is its concern for wider environmental problems, such as carbon emission, clean air and water, and the use of resources.
 And this trickles down into the way it works on a day-to-day basis.
 The charity is committed to reducing its own impact on the environment and strives to carry out its duties in the most sustainable way possible, even if it’s more costly.

 Sharing a similar voice meant we didn’t hesitate over supporting the conservation efforts of Plantlife.
-Not only does the organisation encapsulate much of our outlook on environmental responsibility, but we have immense confidence in its ability to spark positive change and protect the future of wildflowers, plants, and fungi.
-When customers buy from us; they can trust that conservation and sustainability are considered at every stage of our supply chain.
+Not only does the organisation encapsulate much of our outlook on environmental responsibility, but we have immense confidence in its ability to spark positive change and protect the future of our planet through focussing on wild plants and fungi.
+When customers buy from us, they can trust that conservation and sustainability are considered at every stage of our supply chain.